Hey what do you mean, a vasectomy without a scalpel? Don’t you need to open the skin? Well yes, but here’s how it works.

 This is an important part of your considerations.
 Here are the details.

-Our charge is $885 payable at the time of the procedure.
-This covers both the procedure and the pre-procedure consultation.
 For the post-procedure semen analysis, a home semen analysis test kit is recommended, which is $60 from Amazon.
 So, you do not need a visit for that follow up and there is no charge from Pro Vasectomy.

 If you have insurance, you likely have a deductible, and here’s how it works:

-When you come in for the procedure, we will give you paperwork to submit to your insurance so that the insurance company”allowed charge” is applied to your deductible.
+Following the procedure, we will give you paperwork to submit to your insurance so that the insurance company”allowed charge” is applied to your deductible.
 This is usually $450 for vasectomy and $120 for a consultation or $570 in total.
 So, you’ll pay a total of $885 and $570 will be applied to your out of network deductible.
 If you have already spent your deductible (or your deductible is less than $570), then you can submit the paperwork to insurance to request reimbursement.